datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 accept and agree to be bound by the terms and conditions of this Agreement.

-Section 5.2  Manager as Agent; General Powers  TC "Section 5.2  Manager as Agent" \\f C \\l "2" .
+Section 5.2  Manager as Agent; General Powers.
 The Manager, subject to the limitations of its powers set forth in this Agreement, is an agent of the Company for the purpose of the Company's business and shall have all rights and powers required or appropriate to the management of the Company's